mda-mrsl/HPPyrLacDiffusion/README.md

 # HPPyrLacDiffusion
-Matlab code that was used to study the role of diffusion in HP MRI signal evolution.
+This repository contains Matlab scripts that were used to study the role of diffusion in HP MRI signal evolution.
+Please see Patel RJS et al, IEEE Trans Biomed Engr 2023 (forthcoming).
 DOI: 10.1109/TBME.2023.3269665